-- 2. If protocols and authentication are enabled, python3-ldap needs to be installed for mmadquery to run. - 3.
-With IBM Storage Scale 5.1.x, NFS and SMB protocols can be served from RHEL or SLES 15 on Linux on System Z servers.
+2. If protocols and authentication are enabled, python3-ldap needs to be installed for mmadquery to run.

+3. With IBM Storage Scale 5.1.x, NFS and SMB protocols can be served from RHEL or SLES 15 on Linux on System Z servers.
 An RPQ would be required for IBM to review any requests for Integrated Protocol Server support.
-Ask your sales representative to contact IBM Storage Scale development about the RPQ or SCORE process. - 4.
-Support for RHEL 7 (POWER9) stopped from version 7.6.
-If you need to upgrade, see What is IBM POWER9 Systems compatibility mode?.
+Ask your sales representative to contact IBM Storage Scale development about the RPQ or SCORE process.